tanvibatchu/tanvibatchu/README.md

   📎 currently working on a project about music 👀

-🏋️‍♀️ when i’m not coding or doing finance and music things, i’m usually at the gym or cooking up a storm 😋 💬 Get to know me more -> tanvi.batchu@uwaterloo.ca
+🏋️‍♀️ when i’m not coding or doing finance and music things, i’m usually at the gym or cooking up a storm 😋

+💬 get to know me more -> tanvi.batchu@uwaterloo.ca